 A further potential advantage of diary-based methods is that, if designed and implemented appropriately, they are better able to capture simultaneous activities.
-This is especially important in a study of care, as care of persons-particularly "passive" care that involves supervision-is more likely than some other activities to be conducted concurrently with other activities.
+This is especially important in a study of care, as care of persons - particularly "passive" care that involves supervision - is more likely than some other activities to be conducted concurrently with other activities.
 Ironmonger (2004:96), for example, cites Canadian data that suggest that the amount of time spent on unpaid childcare is four times as high when childcare conducted simultaneously with other activities is included.
-The surveys in all six countries attempted to capture simultaneous time.
-Argentina, South Africa and Tanzania were relatively successful in capturing simultaneous activities.
-In India, Japan and the Republic of Korea, respondents could name more than one activity for a particular period, but were required to rank these activities.
+The surveys in all six countries attempted to capture simultaneous time, but were more successful in doing so in Argentina, South Africa and Tanzania than in other countries.
+In India and the Republic of Korea, respondents could name more than one activity for a particular period, but were required to rank these activities.
 In Argentina, South Africa and Tanzania, in contrast, simultaneous activities were given equal weight.
 Examination of the data reveals that relatively few simultaneous activities were recorded in India and the Republic of Korea.
-For Japan, the researchers did not have access to the data on "secondary" simultaneous activities and the analysis is thus confined to the "main" activities.

-In Nicaragua, the prompts on specific activities described above were followed by two further double-barrelled questions: "Did the person spend time on caring for children at the same time as other activities?"
-"If yes, how much time?" and "Did the person spend time on other simultaneous activities?
-Yes/No", "If yes, how much time?"
+In Nicaragua, the prompts on specific activities described above were followed by two further double-barrelled questions: "Did the person spend time on caring for children at the same time as other activities?"; "If yes, how much time?" and "Did the person spend time on other simultaneous activities?
+Yes/No"; "If yes, how much time?"
 Unfortunately, these final questions were so poorly answered that the Instituto Nacional de Estadísticas y Censos (National Institute of Statistics and Census) decided not to include them in the analysis.
-These data are-for the same reason-excluded from the analysis presented in this chapter.
+These data are-for the same reason-excluded from the analysis presented in this paper.
 Therefore, the Nicaraguan results do not include simultaneous activities.
 In fact, even if the questions had been better answered, this method of asking about simultaneous activities does not identify which other activities were combined with childcare or other simultaneous activities.

 Where simultaneous activities are recorded, the question arises as to what measure of duration to allocate for purposes of analysis.
 For example, if two activities are carried out simultaneously in a given 30-minute period, should each be allocated a period of 15 or 30 minutes?
-For the purposes of the analysis below, the chapter distinguishes between two options.
+For the purposes of the analysis below, the paper distinguishes between two options.
 For the 24-hour minute, the available time is divided between the simultaneous activities so that all activities in a given day add up to 24 hours.
 The advantage of this approach is that it allows for simple comparisons of the distribution of activities over a full day, as presented, for example, in figure 1 below.